colinw10/huddl-app/docs/features/RiverTimeline.md

 ## Overview

-The River Timeline is Numeneon's signature feed display that groups all posts by user into single rows with carousel navigation.
-This "space economy" design lets users quickly scan many people's activity while preserving the ability to deep-dive into any individual's content.
+The River Timeline is Numeneon's signature feed display that groups posts by user into rows with carousel navigation.
+Each row holds up to 12 posts per category.
+When any category fills up, a fresh new row is created for that user — the old row stays in the feed, just further down.

 ---